ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - Logstache(aggregation+processing) -> Elasticahe(db for indexing/storing) -> Kibana(front-end for visualization/human-analysis)
 - splunk is commercial solution that does all 3
     - bills/pricing revenue mainly from indexing volume
+- StatsD - application monitoring system
+    - Invented by Etcy originally, datadog is big on statsD
+    - StatD messages are text based and simple, clients are super thin (no threads, no buffers)
+    - many language-specific client libs implement the protocol for emitting UDP events to a StatsD Daemon
+    - StatsD daemon can store data to many backends/dbs, e.g. influxDB or graphite

 ## LANGUAGES/FRAMEWORKS
 - WASM - web assembly, supported my most browsers, it's a compile target supported by rust, python, kotlin, and many more